simping4jesus/lph/lph.md

 He got up and the seat creaked in relief and headed towards my apartment.
 I followed a few agonizing minutes later.
 Judge me if you want, I know the rest of the bar did.
 Everyone's got their weird fetish.
 I guess mine is just big, muscular guys.

 Sean was waiting for me outside my apartment.
 When I got out of the elevator, I ran to him.
 I lost my balance in my heels and almost fell over but Sean caught me before I could hit the ground.
-I fumbled my keys but finally unlocked the door.
+I fumbled for my keys but finally unlocked the door.
 We both shucked our clothes off down to our underwear.
 I took off my soaked panties with the toilet-paper padding and threw them aside.
 They hit the floor with a wet slap.
 Sean lied down on the bed in his underwear.
 "Do you want to do the honors?" he asked.

 "What do you mean."

 "I mean remove my underwear."

-I timidly approached him and started pealing it off.
+I timidly approached him and started peeling it off.
 I shrieked when I saw it.
 Sean just laughed.

 "That was Amy's reaction too."
 He grabbed me under the arms and lifted me on top of him.
 "But she got used to it.
 We'll go slow."
 He reached his fingers down to my crotch and smiled.
-"Wow you're really ready."
+"Wow, you're really ready."

 "Ready for what?"